asim1909/Hospital-Finder/README.md

-# Hospital Management System
+# Hospital Finder

-A full-stack web application for managing hospitals, built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+A full-stack web application for managing and searching hospitals, built with the MERN stack (MongoDB, Express.js, React.js, Node.js).

 ## Features